St. Petersburg Coastal and Marine Science Center Geoscience Data Viewer Metadata

 pub_url

 Online linkage to the USGS publication used for the source datasets.
-(Source: USGS SPCMSC) All links navigate to a publication (DS, DR, or OFR) in the USGS Publications Warehouse.
+(Source: USGS SPCMSC) All links navigate to a publication (DS, DR, or OFR) in the USGS Publications Warehouse or USGS Trusted Digital Repository.

 geotiff

-The name of the associated bathymetric DEM in the center's internal enterprise geodatabase.
-(Source: USGS SPCMSC) The name of the associated bathymetric DEM in the center's internal enterprise geodatabase.
+The name of the associated bathymetric DEM in the center's internal file geodatabase.
+(Source: USGS SPCMSC) The name of the associated bathymetric DEM in the center's internal file geodatabase.
+This field is not present within the pop-up.

 type